-- Normalise peanut butter.
-This is a strategy I teach in my Keep it Real Program (if you’re struggling with binge eating, check out the program here).
+This is a strategy I teach in Binge Free Academy (if you’re struggling with binge eating, check out the program here).
 If peanut butter feels like a food you ‘shouldn’t’ eat, then it’s important to reintroduce it as a food that is allowed.
 You might give yourself to eat peanut butter on toast for breakfast, dip slices of apple in peanut butter or drizzle peanut butter on hot porridge.
 By including it as part of your daily routine, you normalise it again – meaning that you’re less likely to overeat it straight from the spoon.

 Make sure you’re getting enough energy during the day.
 Your body needs it to function and not feel like it needs to binge come 5pm.
 Be honest with yourself: are you under eating and over exercising?
 Have a good hard listen to your hunger cues during the day and crowd in those healthy foods so if you fancy peanut butter come evening time, you’re more likely to moderate.

 Eggs or avocado toast for brekkie are a good one, as is salmon or oily fish with salad or veg for lunch.
 Make sure you’re getting that variety of good fats as they help your body with a whole heap of things – including hormone moderation and handling stress.
 So don’t restrict yourself.